 B/B Atlanctic Coast, Hossegor, Les Hortensia du Lac

-On our way to Cap Ferret we will see the immense Dune du Pilat, it is Europe's largest sand dune.
-Cap Ferret, the northern headland protects the basin from stiff Atlantic winds, is a preserve of the wealthy, whose luxurious villas stand among pines.
-Cap Ferret is a long lick of land, like a lolling tongue, located on the coast about an hour's drive due west of Bordeaux.
+On our way to Cap Ferret we will see the immense Dune du Pilat.
+It is Europe's largest sand dune.
+Cap Ferret, the northern headland, protects the basin from stiff Atlantic winds.
+It also preserves the wealthy, whose luxurious villas stand among the pine trees.
+Cap Ferret is a long lick of land, like a lolling tongue, located on the coast, about an hour's drive due west of Bordeaux.
 The road grows slower and lazier as you move further along, and when it turns south into the peninsula, you know you've arrived.
-The cape is exposed on its western side to the Atlantic, while its eastern shore looks out on the Bassin d'Arcachon, a vast, shallow lagoon that is tailor-made for the business of ostréiculture.
+The cape is exposed on its western side, to the Atlantic, while its eastern shore looks out on the Bassin d'Arcachon, a vast, shallow lagoon that is tailor-made for the business of ostréiculture.
 The cape supplies all of France with oysters, and so this is a working stretch of coastline.
 It is, in other words, a real place rather than a holiday resort.
 There are no museums, and no attractions apart from the chance to live the French life for a little while.
 Cap Ferret is akin to the Côte d'Azur - but without the bling and the desperate exhibitionism.